 We were married about a year later.

 So, here I am now.
-Fourteen ridiculously happy years later, and I feel like I have returned to my RIGHT place.
+Twenty years later, and I feel like I have returned to my RIGHT place.
 Ricky and I….uhhh, I mean…John and I live in a fun house with 4 dogs and Buster the Big Alligator (we make Buster live in the pond though).
 I do have a grown-up SUV (well, if a hurricane strikes I have to have a vehicle large enough for a small zoo and 14,709 photographs), and a spicy little gas-saving Prius.
 We go to LOTS of live theater and then come home and put on little one-act comedies under our mango tree.
 We make dinner for my exquisite mother-in-law, our 2 amazing sons and our best friends, Rick and Garry and Tim and we laugh until we snort milk from our collective noses.
 We are wacky people.

 And when it comes to making all the decisions in my life, big or small, I have one question I can ask myself that will INSTANTLY give me the answer I need.
 It is my guiding philosophical perspective that I know will never, ever lead me astray.
 I stand in the middle of the problem and I ask myself: